Home / Your Water / Water Quality / Riverbank Filtration

-Louisville Water completed the Riverbank Filtration Project at its B.E.
-Payne Treatment Plant in December 2010.
-The project was unique because Louisville Water is the first water utility in the world to combine a gravity tunnel with wells as a source for drinking water.
+Although the process is natural, Louisville Water constructed an underground tunnel and well system to collect the water from the aquifer.
+In fact, Louisville Water is the first utility in the world to combine a gravity tunnel with wells as a source for drinking water.

-Riverbank Filtration is a “green supply” using the sand and gravel in the earth as a natural filter.
-To collect the ground water, Louisville Water designed and constructed a mile-and-half-long tunnel in bedrock, 150 feet below the ground surface and parallel to the Ohio River.
+The tunnel is a mile-and-a-half long some 150-feet below the surface and parallel to the Ohio River.
 Above the tunnel, four wells collect the filtered water then send the water to the tunnel.
 An above ground pump station pulls the water to the surface to the treatment plant.
-Louisville Water can pump up to 70 million gallons of water a day with the riverbank filtration project.

 Because the water is naturally filtered, it requires less treatment.
 The process eliminates taste and odor issues, provides an additional barrier for pathogen removal and creates a stable water temperature of around 55-degrees, resulting in fewer main breaks in the distribution system.